Drwhomust/hazzy/README.md

 - Don't make feature requests
 - don't repost bugs that have been reported already
-- this is not a bug form for changed or KP or Changed
+- this is not a bug form for Changed or KP

 # Docs